Hierarchical Multimodal LLMs with Semantic Space Alignment for Enhanced Time Series Classification: Experiments

-To further investigate the experimental results in Table \ref{tab:alignment}, we visualize the features from the HB and EP datasets and compare the features extracted using the three encoding strategies, as shown in Figure \ref{fig:t-sne}.
-Data-specific features tend to capture global patterns, which is reflected in a more dispersed distribution of feature points, while task-specific features focus on task-specific details, leading to a more concentrated distribution.
-In the EP dataset, the distribution of concat features closely aligns with that of task-specific features, showing a clear divergence from data-specific features.
-This indicates that the model favors task-specific features, resulting in the dual model's performance being similar to that of the task-specific encoder and significantly outperforming the data-specific encoder.
-In the HB dataset, the concat feature distribution integrates both task-specific and data-specific features, allowing the model to analyze these two feature types comprehensively.
-As a result, the concat strategy outperforms the single encoder strategies.
+To visualize the impact of different encoding strategies on feature representation, we map the features from various datasets and compare those extracted using the three encoding strategies, as shown in Figure \ref{fig:t-sne}.
+Data-specific features capture intrinsic dataset-level patterns, while task-specific features focus on task-relevant discriminative cues, resulting in a more compact and separable distribution.
+The concatenated representation integrates both perspectives and reflects a richer feature space.
+In the EP dataset, the concatenated features closely align with task-specific features, indicating that the model emphasizes task-relevant information.
+This alignment leads to performance comparable to the task-specific encoder while surpassing the data-specific encoder.
+In the HB dataset, the concatenated features incorporate complementary information from both feature types, enabling a more comprehensive representation and outperforming single-encoder strategies under this more heterogeneous setting.